-In September 2006, the FASB issued SFAS No. 158 "Employers' Accounting for Defined Benefit Pension and Other Post Retirement Plans - An Amendment of FASB Statement Nos.
-87, 88, 106 and 132(R)."
-We adopted SFAS No. 158 as of December 31, 2006 which required the full recognition of the projected benefit obligation over the fair value of plan assets, reflecting the funded status of the benefit plans, on the balance sheet.
-We believe it is probable that future costs will be recovered in future rates and therefore have recorded a regulatory asset in accordance with SFAS 71.
+In September 2006, the Company adopted the FASB accounting standards which required the full recognition of the projected benefit obligation over the fair value of plan assets, reflecting the funded status of the benefit plans, on the balance sheet.
+We believe it is probable that future costs will be recovered in future rates and therefore have recorded a regulatory asset in accordance with FASB accounting standards.

-Workers' Compensation, General Liability, and Other Claims
+Workers' Compensation and Other Claims

-We are self-insured for a portion of workers' compensation and general liability claims.
+We are self-insured for a portion of workers' compensation and other claims.
 Excess amounts are covered by insurance policies.
 For workers' compensation, we work with an independent actuary firm to estimate the discounted liability associated with claims submitted and claims not yet submitted based on historical data.
 These estimates could vary significantly from actual claims paid, which could impact earnings and cash flows.
-For general liability claims and other claims, management estimates the cost incurred but not yet paid using historical information.
+For other claims, management estimates the cost incurred but not yet paid using historical information.
 Actual costs could vary from these estimates.
 Management believes actual costs incurred would be allowed in future rates, mitigating the financial impact.